 Citrus based d-limonene products were also mentioned in one or two of my reference books, but from an Amazon search, results also seem to be mixed and it is kind of expensive.
 Herbal collars, also mentioned as a safer alternative, had even worse reviews on Amazon.
 I mention safer because in his book, Dr. Pitcairn details how the active ingredients in most flea and tick repellents can have long-term health risks and add to the toxicity load your cat or dog already has from everything he or she touches and ingests, which is counterintuitive to having a strong immune system.

-If you must use the hardcore treatments to rid fleas on your pet, make sure you have all of your other household treatments (vacuuming/washing/etc.) done so you aren’t possibly just making the fleas more resilient to the chemicals, while not interrupting their life cycle that’s happening on the bedding/carpet/furniture, etc. You should also consider detoxing your pet with something like milk thistle if you go with the harsher treatment.
-Before you go that route though, MANY pets have had negative reactions, in some cases death, from using products like Frontline and Bravecto, which currently has a Facebook page about it titled ‘Does Bravecto Kill Dogs?’ with over 39,600 members.
+If you must use the hardcore treatments to rid fleas on your pet, make sure you have all of your other household treatments (vacuuming/washing/etc.) done so you aren’t possibly just making the fleas more resilient to the chemicals.
+You should also consider detoxing your pet with something like milk thistle if you go with the harsher treatment.

 Diatomaceous earth, one of the most popular flea killing treatments